Christoph Spiegel

 September 2015 Wőrkshop on Open Problems in Combinatorics and Graph Theory, Vysoká Lípa

-Summer 2023 Analysis I und Linear Algebra für Ingenieurwissenschaften
+Summer 2023 Lecturer for Analysis I und Lineare Algebra für Ingenieurwissenschaften at TUB

-Autumn 2018 Tutor for Discrete Mathematics and Optimization
+Autumn 2018 Assistant for Discrete Mathematics and Optimization at UPF

-Autumn 2017 Tutor for Discrete Mathematics and Optimization
+Autumn 2017 Assistant for Discrete Mathematics and Optimization at UPF

 March 2015 Master of Science at Freie Universität Berlin